 Essentials

-• Bottom line: check your skin for attached ticks!
+- Bottom line: check your skin with your fingers for attached tiny ticks!

 Be vigilant